yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-the-logic-behind-OpenNARS.md

 ## [1] Basic Inference
 The simplest non-axiomatic logic, with atomic terms and single copula.

 ### NAL-1
 NAL-1 is a logical core of NAL.
-The statements in it are all inheritance statements with an atomic subject and an atomic predicate.
-The meaning of a term is defined as its extension and intention.
-The truth value of a statement measures its evidential support.
-The inference rules include local rules (revision and choice), forward syllogism (deduction, induction, abduction), and backward syllogism (question derivation).
+The statements in it are all _inheritance_ statements with an atomic _subject_ and an atomic _predicate_.
+The meaning of a term is defined as its _extension_ and _intension_.
+The truth value of a statement consists of a _frequency_ value and a _confidence_ value.
+The inference rules include local rules (_revision_ and _choice_), forward syllogism (_deduction, induction, abduction_), and backward syllogism (question derivation).

 ## [2] First-Order Inference
-Extending the logic by introducing compound terms and derived copulas, using ideas in set theory.
+Extending the logic by introducing compound terms and derived copulas, using ideas in set theory, while still keeping the term vs. statement distinction.

 ### NAL-2
-NAL-2 adds similarity, instance, and property copulas that are all based on inheritance copula.
+NAL-2 adds _similarity, instance_, and _property_ copulas that are all defined using _inheritance_ copula.
 Also introduced are sets with a singular instance or property.

 ### NAL-3
 NAL-3 introduces compound terms in its general form, using set-theoretic connectors _intersection_ and _difference_.

 ### NAL-4
-NAL-4 allows for "ordinary relations", that are the relations not present in previous NAL layers.
-Please look for [set operations](https://github.com/opennars/opennars/wiki/Sets-and-set-operations-in-OpenNARS) in OpenNARS
+NAL-4 maps arbitrary (non-copula) relations into _inheritance_, with the help of _product_ and _image_ connector.

 ## [3] Higher-Order Inference

-As one may notice, in the "first-order" inference, statements are relations among terms, but a statement **cannot** be treated as a term.
-In "Higher-Order" inference, a statement can be treated as a term, as a statement itself and finally become statement on statements (higher order statements).
-Thus, grammar, truth functions and syllogistic inference rules are extended to higher NALs preserving most of the previously introduced concepts.
+By dropping the term vs. statement distinction, NAL is extended to include statements-about-statements, and can do inference on them, using ideas from propositional logic and predicate logic.

 ### NAL-5
-NAL-5 is the lowest level of higher-order inference, it mainly introduces concept of a statement as a term and "fills" the gap between the first and higher order interference.
-Please navigate to ["Statements and Variables"](https://github.com/opennars/opennars/wiki/Statements-and-Variables-in-OpenNARS) to find more information on statements.
+NAL-5 introduce _implication_ and _equivalence_ as isomorphic to _inheritance_ and _similarity_, respectively.
+It also contains additional rules that are specific to statement-level inference, such as _negation_.

 ### NAL-6
-NAL 6 introduces **variable terms** into the system.
-The details can be found on ["Statements and Variables"](https://github.com/opennars/opennars/wiki/Statements-and-Variables-in-OpenNARS) page, while detailed examples of variables are [here](https://github.com/opennars/opennars/wiki/Use-of-Variables-in-OpenNARS).
+NAL-6 introduces _variable terms_ into NAL.
+Consequently, the extensional statements and intensional statements can be expressed and processed separately.
+The logic can also carry out hypothetical and abstract inference.

 ## [4] Procedural Inference
 ### NAL-7